Cyclemnt/quadruped-controller/README.md

 # Quadruped Robot Controller

-A C++ project for controlling a 4-legged quadruped robot with 3 degrees of freedom per leg.
-This project includes inverse kinematics, smooth interpolation for movement, and support for real-time control using a PCA9685 PWM driver.
+A C++ controller for a 4-legged quadruped robot with 3 degrees of freedom per leg.
+This project includes inverse kinematics, smooth interpolation for movement, and will soon support real-time control using a PCA9685 PWM driver.

 ## Project Structure